 When you think about psychic reading, you’ll first think of crystal and tarot cards.
 Tarot cards have become the most recognizable and popular method for psychic readings.
 Why?
 Because there’s easy access, there’s an excitement in using it, and people are mystified about what it can really do.
 Though the cards themselves do not have mystic power, they aid the psychic in gathering information about the client’s question and often propose a course of concrete action as an information organization system.

 History of Tarot Cards

 In 1910 the publisher William Rider & Son produced a new tarot deck where every card was rendered with mystic symbolism.
 The next year, A. E. Waite published A Pictorial Guide to the Tarot to go with the new deck.
-It became and remains the most popular deck in the English-speaking world.
+It became and remained the most popular deck in the English-speaking world.

-With the explosion of New Age teaching in the 1970’s and 1980’s many new decks were designed with different themes.
+With the explosion of New Age teaching in the 1970s and 1980’s many new decks were designed with different themes.
 New decks debut often.

-A tarot deck is two decks combined together.
-In the first deck, the Major Arcana, twenty-two cards representing the spirit growth of man, are sequentially numbered.
+A Tarot deck is two decks combined together.
+In the first deck, the Major Arcana, twenty-two cards representing the spirit growth of man are sequentially numbered.
 The Major Arcana is best at answering questions about spiritual matters.
-When they appear in a reading it indicates that it is best to resolve a matter in the highest, most moral way possible.
+When they appear in a reading, it indicates that it is best to resolve a matter in the highest, most moral way possible.

 Tarot is a very flexible and accessible form of divination.
-Many people are amazed at the depth of information that a good Tarot card reader can reveal.
-Often times it can uncover information the querent does not have.
+Many people are amazed at a depth of information that a good Tarot card reader can reveal.
+Often it can uncover information the querent does not have.
 If you are looking for concrete answers to current problems, a Tarot reading is a good fit for you.